Home » Symptoms » Cat Symptoms A-Z » Skin Becomes Thicker

 The pet owner should make sure to check the cat’s diet and adjust it if necessary, especially if an allergic reaction is suspected as the cause.
 A change in diet can help to reduce allergic reactions.

-Regular veterinary follow-up checks are crucial to monitor the course of skin changes and adjust the treatment accordingly.
-The pet owner should follow all instructions given by the veterinarian carefully and consult them immediately if there are any uncertainties or new symptoms.
+Regular veterinary follow-up checks are crucial to monitor the course of the skin changes and adjust the treatment accordingly.
+The pet owner should follow all the veterinarian’s instructions carefully and contact them immediately if they have any uncertainties or new symptoms.

 Outlook on current research